 - 1/2 tsp. pepper

-- Carefully remove the lid after Pressure Release, and stir well.
+Carefully remove the lid after Pressure Release, and stir well.
 The Velveeta cheese and cheese soup should melted into the mixture.
 Add the half & half, stirring to combine.

 Want to submit a recipe to be featured?

 - Try to use good lighting, we know it won’t be perfect but taking your photo out side on a solid back drop helps.
 Wood looks amazing by the way.

 - Using a solid white plate can help your recipe pop.